stolostron/rhacm-docs/install/supported_clouds.md

 **Best practice:** For managed cluster cloud providers, use the latest version of Kubernetes.

-## Supported hub cluster cloud provider
+## Supported hub cluster provider

 Red Hat OpenShift Container Platform 4.2 and 4.3 are supported for the hub cluster.

 - See [OpenShift on Amazon Web Services](https://www.openshift.com/learn/partners/amazon-web-services).

-## Supported managed cluster cloud providers
+## Supported managed cluster providers

 Red Hat OpenShift Container Platform 4.2 and 4.3 are supported for the managed clusters.
 You can use Red Hat OpenShift Container Platform 3.11, as well.
 See the available managed cluster options and documentation: